flatironinstitute/figurl/doc/intro.md

 Here's another domain-specific figure in the area of electrophysiology and spike sorting.

-See [multiscale-raster](https://github.com/scratchrealm/multitrial-raster).
+See [multitrial-raster](https://github.com/scratchrealm/multitrial-raster).
 Here is a [sample output figure](https://www.figurl.org/f?v=gs://figurl/multitrial-raster-2&d=sha1://8a9686064f3cf7758c678defa3902094790af76c&label=Multi-trial%20raster).
 This visualization presents spike trains for hundreds of units over hundreds of trials.
 You can use the slider controls at the bottom to either view all units at once and slice through the trials, or view all the trials at once and slice through the units.

 [![image](https://user-images.githubusercontent.com/3679296/174079122-20c29a95-17a5-4c5f-b503-16aa8bfc2683.png)](https://www.figurl.org/f?v=gs://figurl/multitrial-raster-2&d=sha1://8a9686064f3cf7758c678defa3902094790af76c&label=Multi-trial%20raster)

 ### Example: Multi-panel timeseries

 Here's an example of multiple timeseries widgets that are stacked vertically.
 These are zoomable and synchronized.
 The top panel is a spike raster plot.
 The bottom panel uses a live backend to compute data on demand depending on the zoom activity of the user.

-> Note: in this example, the backend will probably not be running at the time you are viewing it.
-Therefore, on the lower panel, only sections that have already been computed will be visible.

 (Not publicly accessible at this time)